Atomic-Samplers/quansino/README.md

 ## Key Features 🎰

-- Perform simulations in various ensemble; (grand-canonical) canonical, isobaric, more will be added in the future.
+- Perform simulations in various ensemble; (grand-)canonical, isobaric, more will be added in the future.
 - The framework allows to design custom simulation algorithms by providing explicit interfaces for each step of the simulation, such as:

   - **Moves**: Moves are the core of the simulation, allowing for the modification of atomic configurations.
 The framework supports a wide range of move types, including: